PHONICS AND EARLY READING

 Set 1 sounds

 Children learn their sounds in groups, building to using these groups of sounds to read and spell words in Word Time sessions.
-To begin with their are 6 groups in set 1.
+To begin with there are 6 groups in set 1.

 Set 2 sounds

 As children progress into learning set 2 sounds they will move from ditty books onto books with one, longer story.
-Read, Write Inc. lessons will contain time to learn new sounds, existing sound practice, time for reading and also writing.
+RWI lessons will contain time to learn new sounds, existing sound practice, time for reading and also writing.

 Set 3 sounds